 I am constantly on a quest for recipes that are gluten-free and which can easily become vegan and these cookies fit the bill.
-Although there is quite a bit of sugar in the recipe, you can easily substitute the white sugar for coconut sugar.
+Although there is quite a bit of sugar in this recipe from Mountain Rose Herbs, you can easily substitute the white sugar for coconut sugar.
 For those of you who are vegan, you may substitute a flax seed or chia egg for the chicken egg in your gluten & dairy-free chocolate cookies.

 - 1/2 cup organic coconut oil (use refined if you don’t want the coconut taste)

 - 1/2 cup organic light brown sugar

 - 1/3 cup organic white sugar (I replaced with coconut sugar)

 - 1 tsp. vanilla extract